-'Outline reasons' for selecting the preferred approach subsequent to appraisal option (1) has been taken forward in Policy 72 which deals with development and change of use in District, Local and Neighbourhood Centres.
-This is in line with interim SA findings.
-Supporting see smaller centres is beneficial in terms of providing local facilities which can be accessed by sustainable modes of transport such as walking and cycling.
-The policy protects local shops and facilities in these centres but also provides the flexibility that unviable units could be changed to other uses in exceptional circumstances.
-Illy se.
-'Outline reasons' for this selection There are a number of individual shops and small groupings of shops or other town centre uses within the city that have an important role to play in providing for local needs within easy walking distance.
+Issue Alternatives 'Outline reasons' for this selection 'Outline reasons' for selecting the preferred approach subsequent to appraisal 28) Policy approach to neighbourhood shops and shopping parades 1) Protection through policy 2) No policy (market-led approach) There are a number of individual shops and small groupings of shops or other town centre uses within the city that have an important role to play in providing for local needs within easy walking distance.
 The current Local Plan does not provide any protection for such units and so some of these are being lost to other uses such as housing.
-Two options are being lost to other uses such as housing.
-Two options are being lost to other uses such as housing.
-Two options are being lost to other uses such as housing of ealing with this issue.
+Two options are considered to be the only realistic way of dealing with this issue.
 Option (1) is to include a policy extending some protection to individual shops or small groups of shops performing a neighbourhood role outside the identified centres in the retail hierarchy.
 This would have the advantage of protecting neighbourhood shops, however, it may be better to focus protection of shops within the identified centres, as market forces may mean that these shops are less economically viable and should be allowed to freely change to other uses.
 Option (2) is to have no policy on neighbourhood shops and to let the market determine whether shops are viable or not.
 Policy protection would instead be concentrated on the identified district and local centres.
-Alternatives 1) Protection through policy 2) No policy (market-led approach) Issue 28) Policy approach to neighbourhood shops and shopping parades
+Option (1) has been taken forward in Policy 72 which deals with development and change of use in District, Local and Neighbourhood Centres.
+This is in line with interim SA findings.
+Supporting smaller centres is beneficial in terms of providing local facilities which can be accessed by sustainable modes of transport such as walking and cycling.
+The policy protects local shops and facilities in these centres but also provides the flexibility that unviable units could be changed to other uses in exceptional circumstances.